tinruufu/littlepileof/README.md

 ## install

-get a unix-looking system with python, then clone and `cd` to this repo, then
+get a unix-looking system with python 2, then clone and `cd` to this repo, then
 run:

 ```
-pip install -r requirements.txt
+pip2 install -r requirements.txt
-python -c 'import nltk; nltk.download("wordnet")'
+python2 -c 'import nltk; nltk.download("wordnet")'
 ```

 ## use

-if you just want to generate dumb fake sotn quotes at your command line, all you need to do at this point is run `python miserable.py`:
+if you just want to generate dumb fake sotn quotes at your command line, all you need to do at this point is run `python2 miserable.py`:

 ```
-$ python miserable.py
+$ python2 miserable.py
 A prolonged little pile of separations.
 An interdependent little pile of fences.
 A razor-sharp little pile of lilts.